OffchainLabs/bold-validator-starter-kit/README.md

 * `No available batch to post as assertion, waiting for more batches` - because validators will try to post an assertion every hour, there may be times where there is not enough batches to post an assertion.
 This could be because of a variety of reasons, such as low txn volume.
 The retry logic will ensure that eventually an assertion gets posted successfully once there are enough batches to do so.
 * `error opening parent chain wallet        path=/home/user/.arbitrum/local/wallet account= err="invalid hex character 'x' in private key"` - this log line will get printed if the private key you provide contains the `0x` prefix.
 Please remove the `0x` prefix before supplying the `validator.sh` script with the key!
 * `err="invalid block range params"` - this can be resolved by wiping the validator database (instructions below)
+* `err="execution reverted: ERC20: insufficient allowance"` or `error="could not create assertion: test execution of tx errored before sending payable tx: execution reverted: ERC20: insufficient allowance"` - this happens when your validator has exhausted the entire supply of the ERC20 staking token minted when you ran `./mint_stake_token.sh`.
+Simply re-run the same command to mint more staking tokens

 **How to wipe the validator database**